 A huge ice storm moved through and coated everything in its path.
 This is my umbrella type clothes line.
 I love the way the ice sparkles like diamonds in the sunshine!

 These are in my backyard.
 We have had unusually cold weather this winter.
 Having lived most of my life in the temperate Pacific NW, I have had very few opportunities to enjoy the beauty of icicles.
-I was so sorry when the temperatures rose and they all melted.

 A blue and icy cold day in St. Placid, Quebec.
 This picture was taken with my Nikon digital Coolpix camera.